TimmyTurner51/2D-Minecraft-CE-LITE-/README.md

  - Added tree generation
  - Added ponds/lakes generation
  - Added a basic shadowing system.
 This improves speeds!
+ - Added basic player sprites
+ - Moved the player cursor to a better spot when entering the world
+ - Added basic gravel and sand gravity.
+(Water and Lava is somewhat broken, but halfway works for now)

 Thanks for testing!
 This will be updated frequently!